 1 Immune system

 Innate & acquired immune systems.
-Specific & Non- specific defence mechanisms.
+Specific & Non- specific defense mechanisms.
 The immune response.
 Molecular biology of T & B cell responses to antigens.
 Clonal selection and expansion.
 Role of lymphokines.
-Opsonisation, complement activation.
-Active & passive immunity, Structure, function of antibody molecules.
+Opsonisation, complement activation., Structure, function of antibody molecules.
 Classes of immunoglobulins.
-Roles of antibodies in disease diagnosis and control.
-Rational vaccine design & epitope structure.
-Identification of B & T cell epitopes.
-Adjuvants.
+Pathologies of the immune system including hypersensitive reactions, autoimmune disorders and immunodeficiency diseases.
+Transplant immunology.

 2 Antibodies as Molecular Probes